imtaos/resilience_playground/README.md

 CREATE DATABASE blogdb IF NOT EXISTS;
 ```

-Test data preparating
+Test data preparation
 * run locust at manifest level, and run post_blog task.
 In my testing I ran >10,000 requests and created that many blog records in DB.

 Reproduce
 1. hit endpoint: 127.0.0.1:8081/get_all_blogs to run the long polling query (fetch all DB records)
-2. hit endpoint: 127.0.0.1:8081/health, should be working as pod is not down and this endpoint is not dependent on DB resoruce
+2. hit endpoint: 127.0.0.1:8081/health, should be working as pod is not down and this endpoint is not dependent on DB resources
-3. hit endpoint: 127.0.0.1:8081/get_blog/1, should fail as proxyql connections are running out and blocked, expect retires
+3. hit endpoint: 127.0.0.1:8081/get_blog/1, should fail as proxysql connections are running out and blocked, expect retries